 Most interesting synagogues

-Established in 1644 as a gift to Kraków from banker Isaak Jakubowicz, Isaac Synagogue is the largest and one of the most beautiful synagogues in the city.
+Established in 1644 as a gift to Krakow from the banker Isaak Jakubowicz, Isaac Synagogue is the largest and one of the most beautiful synagogues in the city.

 Kupa Synagogue was founded in 1643 funded by the local autonomous Jewish government.
 It was the last synagogue built in the independent city of Kazimierz.